ColleagueRiley/Software-Rendering/README.md

 free(buffer);
 ```

-On Windows you must use DeleteDC and DeleteObject.
+On Windows, you must use DeleteDC and DeleteObject.
 ```c
 DeleteDC(hdcMem);
 DeleteObject(bitmap);